jshawl/peanut-butter-and-jelly/08-single-page-web-apps/ooj_reading/readme.md

 ## Views - Artist (20/90)
 We have the ability to create objects in JS from the database on the client side.
 We need to additionally render views based on those models.
 Lets start by creating and editing `public/js/views/artistView.js`:

+Here is one of many ways to build views with JS objects.
+(maybe plug adrian teaching react on Friday?)

 ```js
 var ArtistView = function(artist){
   this.artist = artist;